openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

 If any of the expected agents fail validation after registering with the assisted service, deployment will not progress.
-The `agent wait-for-install-complete` command will recognize the error condition and report it.
-After all expected agents have completed validation, the `agent wait-for-install-complete` command will exit with an error code.
+The `agent wait-for install-complete` command will recognize the error condition and report it.
+After all expected agents have completed validation, the `agent wait-for install-complete` command will exit with an error code.

 Customers integrating directly with the assisted service REST API are responsible for recognizing this error state themselves and handling it accordingly.

-Logs for the agents that have failed validation will be collected automatically and downloaded by the `agent wait-for-install-complete` command.
+Logs for the agents that have failed validation will be collected automatically and downloaded by the `agent wait-for install-complete` command.

 ### User Stories